jstetich/CBEP_OA/README.md

 ## Data Preparation
 [Data Review, Filtering and Reorganization](Derived_data/Data_Review_And_Filtering.Rmd)
 This Notebook includes code that removes some pH data because it failed data QA/QC criteria.
-The code also removes associates calculated OA parameters, since they all depend on valid pH observations.
+The code also removes associated calculated OA parameters, since they all depend on valid pH observations.
 Finally, this notebook calculates a "temperature corrected" pCO~2~ value.

 ## Data Analysis